 We have various initiatives in place to support you, no matter what issues you might be facing either at home or at college.

-By accessing the platform, you will develop your understanding, skills and coping mechanisms to help you to:
+By accessing the Digital Wings and Life Skills online platforms, you will develop your understanding, skills and coping mechanisms to help you to:

-We’ve also teamed up with UNIHEADS to launch a Mental Health and Wellbeing Employer Skills Academy, to offer students experience within the health technology industry and opportunities to contribute to regional and national projects in this field.
+We’ve also teamed up with Barclays to launch a Life Skills Employer Skills Academy, to offer students the opportunity to develop their professional and social skills.

 Our Students' Union and Safeguarding teams come together regularly to host our well-being cafes.

 These drop-in sessions are a brilliant opportunity to find some peace and quiet in amongst the hustle and bustle of college.